 Lucky Iron Fish Enterprise maintains that its products are safe.
-We are concerned about the safety and the impact of its products, so to be transparent about safety, the company has decided to publish the safety protocols and specific tests done in addition to the normal procedure to make sure that the Fish and the Leaf are safe to use.
+We are concerned about the safety and the impact of our products, so to be transparent about safety, the company has decided to publish the safety protocols and specific tests done in addition to the normal procedure to make sure that the Fish and Leaf are safe to use.

 The Food Chemical Codex is a compendium of internationally recognized standards for determining the purity and the quality of food ingredients.
 There are many chemicals present in minute quantities in food.
 Normally, these are considered safe but, in sufficient concentrations, some of these may be harmful.
 The Codex provides a set of standards to make sure food and food additives are safe for human consumption.